TannertheHowell/modular-fractal-generator/doc/Manual.md

 # Fractal Visualizer User Manual

-*   This is the **user manual**, not the **programmer's manual**
-    *   Keep your instructions at a user-friendly level.
-*   Explain how to run the program
-    *   What is the name of the main program file?
-    *   What command-line arguments are needed?
-*   What output does the program produce?
-    *   What is shown when the program works correctly?
-    *   What is shown when an error is encountered
-    *   Provide examples of both!
-*   This block of instructions does not belong in the finished product
-    *   Delete this before turning it in

 Welcome to the Fractal Visualizer User Manual!
 Here I will walk you through how to use this program and all the amazing things that you can do with it!